2020-2021 Undergraduate & Graduate Catalog

 The U.S. Department of Commerce Export Assistance Center (USEAC) provides practical international trade information and export counseling throughout West Michigan.
 The Grand Rapids office of USEAC is located in the Seidman College of Business at Grand Valley.
 The USEAC regularly hosts student interns and works with the Van Andel Global Trade Center to hold trade education events for businesses such as the annual West Michigan World Trade Week.

 Van Andel Global Trade Center

-Benefits to the community and university:
+Benefits to businesses and the university:

 - Increased competency within organizations to be globally successful

 - Strategic partnerships both inside and outside the university that enhance constituents and stakeholders